atomaszewicz/Bond/RStudio/Analysis.md

 ## Finances

 Financing movies is [very](http://www.npr.org/sections/money/2010/05/the_friday_podcast_angelina_sh.html) [complicated](https://www.theatlantic.com/business/archive/2011/09/how-hollywood-accounting-can-make-a-450-million-movie-unprofitable/245134/).
 It is no small task to raise hundreds of millions of dollars, often requiring [many parties with various investment models](https://www.youtube.com/watch?v=kgj0Z7zE0HM).
 When it comes to making the money back, there are box office sales, Blu-Ray/DVD sales, selling the title to streaming services, [product tie-ins](http://www.allday.com/10-completely-pointless-star-wars-product-tie-ins-that-make-no-sense-2180810453.html) etc..
 These figures, as with most corporate finances, are not publically released.
-Even box office numbers, which go through some (tweaks)[http://www.slate.com/articles/arts/culturebox/2006/01/ticket_tweaking.html] before being released to media outlets, (aren't pure profit for studios)[http://www.themovieblog.com/2007/10/economics-of-the-movie-theater-where-the-money-goes-and-why-it-costs-us-so-much/].
+Even box office numbers, which go through some [tweaks](http://www.slate.com/articles/arts/culturebox/2006/01/ticket_tweaking.html) before being released to media outlets, [aren't pure profit for studios](http://www.themovieblog.com/2007/10/economics-of-the-movie-theater-where-the-money-goes-and-why-it-costs-us-so-much/).
 That being said, box office figures are the only consistently released film finance data, so we will use them.
 Lastly I'd like to note that I think it is a positive to have one metric that is a product of it's time (box office) as well as one that uses the power of hindsight (online ratings).

 Before we get started let's briefly discuss the specifics of the box office data.
 All numbers in this section are in $USD, inflation calculations are made to May 2017, and 'domestic' refers to the combined US & Canada box office figures.
-Our two sources for this section are the websites (Box Office Mojo (BOM))[http://www.boxofficemojo.com/] and (The Numbers)[http://www.the-numbers.com/].
+Our two sources for this section are the websites [Box Office Mojo (BOM)](http://www.boxofficemojo.com/) and [The Numbers](http://www.the-numbers.com/).
 BOM gives domestic box office figures both adjusted and unadjusted for inflation.
 The Numbers has domestic and global box office, as well as estimated budgets, all in unadjusted terms.
 Our first order of business is to get everything adjusted for inflation.

 ### Global and Domestic Gross